 When my husband and I got married 12 years ago, we didn’t have a budget.
 Each time the other spouse bought something, resentment would build up and we would fight about money.

 I didn’t like my husband spending my money on video games, hockey equipment, or woodworking tools.
 At the same time, he didn’t like me spending his money on yarn, online language lessons, or books.
 Eventually, we’d start fighting, and even worse, we started hiding purchases from each other.

 All that changed when we started budgeting and set aside specific line items for “fun money.”

 The rules were simple: we could spend our fun money on whatever we wanted with no judgment from the other person.

 And if we did, we carried that negative balance forward to the next month.

-It sounds simple, and it worked.
+It sounds simple, and it worked!
 We’ve completely stopped hiding purchases from each other.
 We buy what we want without stressing about it.
-And we no longer have money fights since 2017.
+And we haven’t had a money fight since 2017.

 WHAT EXACTLY IS A “FUN MONEY BUDGET”?